jalieven/huwee/README.md

 In this case it will set the light to the 'NIGHTLIGHT' preset each 10 seconds from midnight up until 6 in the morning.
-So when switching on your light with your hardware switch at night will at worst give off 10 seconds of 'unbearable' white light (the preset which you can't configure for Hue lights) after which it will transform into a very dim yellow light.
+So when switching on your light with your hardware switch at night will at worst give off 10 seconds of 'unbearable' white light (the preset which you can't configure for Hue lights) after which it will transform in one second into a very dim yellow light.

 ```Javascript
 {